12 dark tales of Louisiana folklore & some modern day lessons

 mysterious Louisiana bayou at twilight, gnarled cypress trees emerging from murky water, Spanish moss hangs from branches, faint mist rises from the swamp, fading light casts a golden glow through the trees, louisiana folklore

-Louisiana is an intriguing US state where history, culture and legend all seem to blend together—especially when you step into its folklore.
+Louisiana is an intriguing state in US folklore where history, culture and legend all seamlessly blend together.

-From tales of Cajun folklore creatures lurking in the swamps to stories of mysterious figures who shaped the local culture, Louisiana’s folklore is as rich and varied as its gumbo (and that gumbo is gooood!).
-These are more than just ghost stories or tall tales—they’re windows into the fears, hopes and values of times gone by and the people who passed them down.
+From tales of Cajun folklore creatures hanging out in the swamps to stories of mysterious figures who shaped the local culture, Louisiana’s folklore is as rich and varied as its gumbo (and that gumbo is gooood!).

 1. The Rougarou: the Cajun Werewolf

 The Rougarou, or Louisiana’s own version of the werewolf, is a well-known figure in Cajun folklore.
-Picture a creature stalking through the bayou, part-man, part-wolf, with glowing red eyes that can see straight into your soul.
+It supposedly stalks the bayou, part-man, part-wolf, with glowing red eyes.

 In some versions of the tale, the Rougarou is a cursed human, trapped in beastly form for 101 days unless they can pass the curse on to someone else.